carpentries/maintainer-onboarding/episodes/02-curricular.md

 questions:
 - "What is the overall curriculum development process and what is my role in it?"
 - "What is the overall lesson release process and what is my role in it?"
-- "How does my lesson fit in to the overall curriculum?"
+- "How does my lesson fit into the overall curriculum?"
 - "What kinds of changes do I have the authority to make?"
 - "Who should I talk to about bigger-scale changes?"
 objectives:
 - "Describe how the lesson release process works for your lesson."
 - "Identify interdependencies between your lesson and other lessons it will be taught with."
-- "Identify types of changes that you can implement alone, in collaboration with your Lesson Team, and after consulation with other community members."
+- "Identify types of changes that you can implement alone, in collaboration with your Lesson Team, and after consultation with other community members."
 - "If a Curriculum Advisory Committee exists for your lesson, describe their responsibilities and how to contact them."
 keypoints:
 - "First key point."